MaxPleaner/job_search_companion/README.md

 creates `Job` records in DataMapper/SQLite.
 - `search_crunchbase "term"` takes a screenshot of the crunchbase page for a specific company.
 Also accepts the `async` and `headless` options as well as a callback.
 The callback is invoked with the local file path of the screenshot (a tempfile path).
+This method isn't super useful but it's there anyway.
 - `apply_to_jobs` starts a repl that shows the jobs with a nil `status` column and prompts the user to take action, either by looking up more details, making a comment/tag, or updating the `status`.
 These options are printed in the REPL.